DanySA22/AI-Immigration-Helper/Capstone Proposal.md

 Estimated time: 15h

-<u>Creating the React app Functional Component and Pages with the basic structure and basic layout styling.</u>
+_Creating the React app Functional Component and Pages with the basic structure and basic layout styling._

   + Create Git local repo main and three sprints’ branches.
   + Add React Router and organize pages and components inside pages.
   + Add a basic layout styling following the mockups.
   + Organize the folder structure tree following best practices.

-Create an Express app with the basic structure of the folder and the functionalities for storing data in the Database.
+_Create an Express app with the basic structure of the folder and the functionalities for storing data in the Database._

-•	Create Git local repo main and three sprints’ branches.
+  + Create Git local repo main and three sprints’ branches.
-•	Create an express app and organize the folder following best practices and convenience: this  includes folders for Routes, Models, and Controllers files.
+  + Create an express app and organize the folder following best practices and convenience: this  includes folders for Routes, Models, and Controllers files.
 Organize the import/export flow conveniently.
-•	Add the necessary drives to use MySQL and MongoDB databases.
+  +	Add the necessary drives to use MySQL and MongoDB databases.
-•	On the folder for models (database tables information) create files where you define a connection with MySQL Database and create tables according with design.
+  +	On the folder for models (database tables information) create files where you define a connection with MySQL Database and create tables according with design.
 Use Knex.js for this.
-•	On the same folder create a connection with MongoDB using Mongoose
+  +	On the same folder create a connection with MongoDB using Mongoose

 **Sprint 2 Tasks**

 Estimated time: 30h.

-Adding frontend needed functionality.
+_Adding frontend needed functionality._

-•	Setting necessary props, hooks (tentatively will be useState, useEffect, useParams), and event listeners.
+  + Setting necessary props, hooks (tentatively will be useState, useEffect, useParams), and event listeners.
-•	Connecting Axios on JSX and with the right endpoints for data transmission between front and backend
+  +	Connecting Axios on JSX and with the right endpoints for data transmission between front and backend
-•	Test all endpoint functionalities.
+  + Test all endpoint functionalities.

-Connecting necessary middlewares and controllers for adding OpenAI API and Passport.js for authentication
+_Connecting necessary middlewares and controllers for adding OpenAI API and Passport.js for authentication_

-•	Add all the routes on the route folder based on the different endpoints, different methods, and expected functionalities.
+  +	Add all the routes on the route folder based on the different endpoints, different methods, and expected functionalities.
-•	Setting the configuration for use OpenAI API including the necessary output settings that adjust to my app goals.
+  +	Setting the configuration for use OpenAI API including the necessary output settings that adjust to my app goals.
 This means:
        A.	connecting with the API
        B.	adding my private key variable (I will use an environmental variable)
        C.	adding configuration details
        D.	set that the information came from a certain endpoint.
        E.	set that the output will be delivered in another defined endpoint.
-•	Setting the Passport.js.
+  +	Setting the Passport.js.
 In the case of JWT authentication connects with the database-relevant model.
-•	Connecting the MySQL user model key entry with an entry in MongoDB for setting the history functionality
+  +	Connecting the MySQL user model key entry with an entry in MongoDB for setting the history functionality

-Sprint 3 Tasks
+**Sprint 3 Tasks**

 Estimated time: 35 h.

-Add the styling details.
+_Add the styling details._

-•	Improve the layout and add responsiveness with an approach of mobile-first.
+  + Improve the layout and add responsiveness with an approach of mobile-first.
 Set the right proportion between elements according to mockups.
-•	Add styles related to the different backgrounds and colors.
+  + Add styles related to the different backgrounds and colors.
-•	Add styles related to texts.
+  + Add styles related to texts.
-•	Add animation and other necessary visual effects.
+  + Add animation and other necessary visual effects.

-Add the necessary search and download/upload capabilities whenever necessary on the website.
+_Add the necessary search and download/upload capabilities whenever necessary on the website._

-•	Add filtering by keyword with React.
+  + Add filtering by keyword with React.
-•	Add filtering with Express an amount of entry of 3 last one every time the user clicks the show history button.
+  +	Add filtering with Express an amount of entry of 3 last one every time the user clicks the show history button.
 If it clicks again, it will obtain the three last after that.
-•	File upload/download will involve server-side and client-side apps.
+  +	File upload/download will involve server-side and client-side apps.

-Organize settings, environmental variables, and general codebase for deployment.
+_Organize settings, environmental variables, and general codebase for deployment._

-•	Use Cors express middleware to establish communication between the React and Express apps once deployed.
+  +	Use Cors express middleware to establish communication between the React and Express apps once deployed.
-•	Do the necessary configuration changes.
+  +	Do the necessary configuration changes.
-•	Follow the deployment steps for the React app on Netlify, adding the Express app deployed URL as the backend URL.
+  +	Follow the deployment steps for the React app on Netlify, adding the Express app deployed URL as the backend URL.
 I will try to set it with HTTP to improve security.
-•	For deploying the Express app, I will use Web Hosting Canada.
+  +	For deploying the Express app, I will use Web Hosting Canada.

-Sprint 4 - Under will be nice to have.
+**Sprint 4 - Under will be nice to have.**

-Adding the functionality related to immigration advisor offices in the city that connect with Google Map
+_Adding the functionality related to immigration advisor offices in the city that connect with Google Map_
-•	Adding all the styling and information for this new section
+  +	Adding all the styling and information for this new section
-•	Setting the configuration for use of the Google Map API.
+  + Setting the configuration for use of the Google Map API.
 This means:
       A.	connecting with the API
       B.	adding my private key variable (I will use an environmental variable)
       C.	adding configuration details
       D.	set that the information came from a certain endpoint when a clicking event happens over one of the immigration advisor office images/cards, particularly the address information is the one being used to make the automatic Google Map search.